 Don’t have time to make a sandwich?
 Trying to cut back on your carb intake?
 Try this yummy salami and crackers bento box.

-Simply throw some of your favorite lunch meat into the bento box (personally I prefer turkey), some crackers (go for a fiber rich cracker if you’re trying to keep your lunch healthy), and a nice helping of fruits and veggies.
+Simply throw some of your favorite lunch meat into the bento box, some crackers (go for a fiber rich cracker to keep your carbs low and your belly full…these are the fiber crackers that Lauryn Evarts of The Skinny Confidential always raves about), and a nice helping of fruits and veggies for additional fiber.

 2. Grilled Chicken Salad Bento Box

-Throw in some avocado for a nice helping of healthy fat, and perhaps some dried mango pieces to curb that sweet tooth, and you’ll be dreaming of this bento box all throughout your morning.
+Start with all the greens and veggies, but then throw in some avocado for a nice helping of healthy fat, and perhaps some dried mango pieces to curb that sweet tooth (these are my favorite), and guaranteed you’ll be dreaming of this bento box all throughout your morning.

 Pro Tip: To make this bento box even easier, pick up some chicken at the grocery store that’s already cooked, so you can cut down on prep time.